Persecution of Muslims in Myanmar: Human rights violations

 October 2015, Al Jazeera's Investigative Unit has uncovered what amounts to strong evidence of a genocide coordinated by the Myanmar government against the Rohingya people.
-Based on many evidences, the investigation concluded that Myanmar government agents have been involved in triggering anti-Muslim riots.
+Based on much evidence, the investigation concluded that the Myanmar government agents have been involved in triggering anti-Muslim riots.
 An official military document shows the use of several ways, including hate speech and hiring thugs to stir hatred.
-The investigation stressed that in the case of the Rohingya, and Rakhine State, that could amount to the crime of genocide, several of the most powerful people in the country should reasonably be the subject of an international investigation into this situation of Rakhine State.
+The investigation stressed that in the case of the Rohingya, and Rakhine State, which could amount to the crime of genocide, several of the most powerful people in the country should reasonably be the subject of an international investigation into this situation of Rakhine State.